 An Individual Development Account (IDA) is a matched savings account that enables families to save towards the purchase of a home.
-ICCF offers these accounts to qualified individuals.
+ICCF offers these accounts to qualified individuals (based on availability at time of inquiry).
 Once a participant has saved $1,000 in their IDA, their savings is matched at a three-to-one rate, giving them $4,000 total towards the purchase of a home.

-The ICCF IDA Program is open to individuals or families who meet the following criteria:
+The ICCF IDA Program is for individuals or families who meet the following criteria:

 - Resident of Kent County